Cost and Payment

 Any staff members who are available to arrive a day or two prior to the 21st, please let me know.
 We can use your help to get prepared.

 All members must have current CAPID Card.
 If a member has not received their card, they may substitute printed proof of membership from eServices (login at www.capnhq.gov, click “member search” click “view” by your name, and print the page, members without an eServices account must create one, ask your Unit Leaders for details.)

-Members must have previously submitted completed and signed (new cap forms) (signed or email approved by Unit Commander), new cap forms
+Members must have previously submitted completed and signed the forms required by the registration Instructions document (signed or email approved by Unit Commander

 See the Flight Academy Registration Instructions document available for download here for complete registration requirements.